The Ultimate Guide to Driving The Alpine Loop

 ATV/OHV Routes and Restrictions

 While ATVs and OHVs are allowed on the streets of Lake City, they are not allowed on any city street in Silverton, Ouray, or Telluride.
-Off-road vehicles are also only allowed on Highway 149 in Lake City through Lake City from Memorial Day until September 30th through the OHV Program.
+Off-road vehicles are also only allowed on Highway 149 in Lake City through Lake City from the Friday before Father’s Day until September 30th through the OHV Highway Program.
 OHVs will be able to ride on Hwy 149 from CR 30 (MM 69.88) south of Lake City to the Ocean Wave Drive intersection (MM 72.11) on the northern end of Lake City.
-OHVs are not permitted to ride on any other areas of the highway at any time outside the boundaries of the program.
-Learn more about OHV program boundaries here.
+OHVs are not permitted to ride on any other areas of the highway at any time outside the boundaries or dates of the program.
+Learn more about the OHV Highway Program and rules and regulations here.

 Must-See Stops Along the Alpine Loop